paulkamsteeg/ru-ai-pacman/6-contest/readme.md

 ### Official Tournaments

 The actual competitions will be run using automated scoring, with the final tournament deciding the final contest outcome.
-To submit your agent, make sure to properly fill in `competitionAgents.py`and then submit your code via the BlackBoard assignment.
-Twice a week (on Mondays and Wednesdays, for code submitted before midnight) we will run all submitted agents and update the current score-board on the blackboard site, so you can see how your agent is doing relative to the rest of the students.
+But before your final agent, you can submit a tryout version of your agent any number of times: make sure to properly fill in `competitionAgents.py`and then submit your code via the BlackBoard assignment.
+An automatic script will check for newly submitted agents every couple of minutes, run them, and update the current score-board on the GitHub, so you can see how your agent is doing relative to the rest of the students.

 ### Designing Agents